wp-plugins/wp-scheduled-posts/readme.txt

 == Upgrade Notice ==
+= 1.2.1 =
+# Bug fix: Admin bar menu was showing only one scheduled post

 = 1.2.0 =
 # New feature: Custom item template and style for scheduled posts list in adminbar.
 # Settings page link added in plugins list page.